 Compound queries can help you to find content in your files that is close to other content.
 For example, you can:

-- Combine two Text Search queries to search for content where one term precedes another
+- Combine two text searches to search for content where one term precedes another

-- Combine two Coding queries to search for content coded at one node, near content coded at another
+- Combine two coding queries to search for content coded to one code near content coded to another.

 Create a compound query